advancedresearch/observer_selection_effects/sequences.md

-# Learning Sequences for Observer Selection Effects
+# Reading Sequences for Learning About Observer Selection Effects

 ### Big Picture